terrywest/haaska-tailscale/README.md

 Currently it uses a fork of haaska in order to use environnment variables instead of the config.json for the home assistant url and token

+### Note ###
+You must setup am Amazon ERC with the name 'ha-lambda-tailscale' for the image to be pushed into your AWS account.

 **Requirement**: The [HA Tailscale Add-on](https://github.com/hassio-addons/addon-tailscale) installed and configured

 The lambda function needs the 3 env vars: